From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

 \subsection{Effectiveness and Efficiency Analysis}

-To further analyze the defense effectiveness in this work, we measured the attack mitigation rate of proposed method PG-FMADRL under the previously defined attack scenarios and compare it with four representative MTD-based approaches including WF-MTD, RE-MTD, ID-HAM, DESOLATER.
+To analyze the defense effectiveness and operational efficiency of our method, we first evaluate the attack mitigation rate under various scenarios.
+We then assess the system's resilience by measuring the recovery time required to restore connectivity after an attack.
+We compare our PG-FMADRL method against four representative MTD-based approaches, including WF-MTD, RE-MTD, ID-HAM, and DESOLATER.

 The defense attack mitigation rate is defined as the proportion of time steps within an episode during which attacks are successfully mitigated.
 Specifically, At each step, a heartbeat detection is performed for each UAV to compute its communication score, which is then used to assess connectivity.
 A UAV is considered disconnected if the score falls below a predefined threshold, indicating a defense failure at that step.
 The final attack mitigation rate is computed as the average proportion of UAVs that remain connected throughout the episode.
 The results are summarized in the Table~\ref{Mitigation_rate}.